60/64/175 - ELEMENTS OF COMPUTER SCIENCES

 The reference books are:

 -Informatica: arte e mestiere 3/ed Dino Mandrioli, Stefano Ceri, Licia Sbattella, Paolo Cremonesi, Gianpaolo Cugola, McGraw-Hill

 -Architettura dei computer Un approccio Strutturato

 Andrew S. Tanenbaum UTET (cap 1 e 2).

 Lesson slides and exams proves will be made available in the course web-site.

-The reception time will be defined together with the course calendar in January/February of each academic year.
+The reception time will be defined together with the course calendar in January/February 2018.
 Generally the student can apply for an appointment with the teacher via e-mail.